Current production in ring condensates with a weak link: Current production

 \subsection{Hysteresis cycles}

 Hysteresis due to a rotating weak link in a Bose gas was first experimentally observed in~\cite{eckel14}.
-These cycles are understood in terms of swallowtail diagrams~\cite{mueller02}, and their widths were numerically computed in~\cite{munoz15}.
+These hysteresis cycles are understood in terms of (downward) swallowtail diagrams~\cite{mueller02}, and their widths were numerically computed in~\cite{munoz15}.
 Here we discuss how for a delta type link the widths and heights of the hysteresis cycles, $\Delta \Omega$ and $\Delta J$, can be computed using the exact spectrum presented in this work.
+Our simplified 1D GPE model thus yields a minimal expression of the hysteresis results found in~\cite{eckel14}, providing insight into the fundamental hysteresis mechanism from a more analytical point of view.
+In this experimental setup, a blue-detuned laser beam creates an effective repulsive potential, which is rotated or stopped around the ring trap to create or destroy currents.
+We follow an analogous protocol through cycles which contain adiabatic excitation paths and spontaneous decay.
+The adiabaticity condition, discussed previously, is related to the energy gap between the present state and the closest energy eigenstate, which in turn depend on the weak link strength.
+This condition does not represent a major limiting factor in these experiments, in which the barrier strength can be tuned to increase or decrease the energy gaps.
+Differences between 1D GPE results and experiments, typically performed in 3D setups where transverse excitations can play a substantial role, might still appear.
+Our model, however, is capable of describing some of the main qualitative features found in experiments.